 The easiest and cheapest way to get to the Eco Park is to take a colectivo from San Cristobal de las Casas.
 These are recognisable by having ‘Arcotete’ written across the front window!

-At El Arcotete Chiapas, the colectivo will drop you off at the designated colectivo spot not far from the park entrance.
-There’s a small shelter here, which makes it easy to spot when you need to wait for the colectivo back to San Cristobal de las Casas.
+- You’ll be dropped off at the designated spot not far from the park entrance.
+There’s a small shelter here, making it easy to come back to the same spot to get the colectivo back to San Cristobal de las Casas.

 The colectivos run regularly throughout the day, so just turn up at the location above and flag down the first one you see.